stefan2718/personal-website/src/blog/webassembly-marker-clusterer/webassembly-marker-clusterer-notes.md

 This version added the option to only return the modified or new clusters.
 Then on the JS side, we can merge the modified clusters with existing clusters to get the full state.

 With this change, Wasm is consistently faster than JS in all use cases.
 Previously, Wasm would be slower than JS in cases with zero or only a few new markers.
-This was because the Wasm version would still be serializing and returning all the previously created clusters, which about 1ms / 1000 markers.
+This was because the Wasm version would still be serializing and returning all the previously created clusters, which costs about 1ms / 1000 markers.

 As well in this version, I swapped out the serialization library from the default Serde serialization to [serde-wasm-bindgen](https://github.com/cloudflare/serde-wasm-bindgen) which is supposed to benefit from bypassing the JSON intermediate format.
 In a few simple tests, it seemed to give approximately the same performance, with 30kb less binary size.